A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Abstract

 \section{Abstract}

-Extracting relational triples from texts is a fundamental task in knowledge graph construction.
-The popular way of existing methods is to jointly extract entities and relations using a single model, which often suffers from the overlapping triple problem.
-That is, there are multiple relational triples that share the same entities within one sentence.
-In this work, we propose an effective cascade dual-decoder approach to extract overlapping relational triples, which includes a text-specific relation decoder and a relation-corresponded entity decoder.
-Our approach is straightforward: the text-specific relation decoder detects relations from a sentence according to its text semantics and treats them as extra features to guide the entity extraction; for each extracted relation, which is with trainable embedding, the relation-corresponded entity decoder detects the corresponding head and tail entities using a span-based tagging scheme.
-In this way, the overlapping triple problem is tackled naturally.
-Experiments on two public datasets demonstrate that our proposed approach outperforms state-of-the-art methods and achieves better F1 scores under the strict evaluation metric.
+In knowledge graph construction, a challenging issue is how to extract complex (e.g., overlapping) entities and relationships from a small amount of unstructured historical data.
+The traditional pipeline methods are to divide the extraction into two separate subtasks, which misses the potential interaction between the two subtasks and may lead to error propagation.
+In this work, we propose an effective cascade dual-decoder method to extract overlapping relational triples, which includes a text-specific relation decoder and a relation-corresponded entity decoder.
+Our approach is straightforward and it includes a text-specific relation decoder and a relation-corresponded entity decoder.
+The text-specific relation decoder detects relations from a sentence at the text level.
+That is, it does this according to the semantic information of the whole sentence.
+For each extracted relation, which is with trainable embedding, the relation-corresponded entity decoder detects the corresponding head and tail entities using a span-based tagging scheme.
+In this way, the overlapping triple problem can be tackled naturally.
+We conducted experiments on a real-world open-pit mine dataset and two public datasets to verify the method’s generalizability.
+The experimental results demonstrate the effectiveness and competitiveness of our proposed method and achieve better F1 scores under strict evaluation metrics.
 Our implementation is available at https://github.com/prastunlp/DualDec.